Nopekszz/mssh/README.md

 Minimal rendezvous service for reaching SSH behind NAT

 This enables SSH access to machines behind NAT/firewalls using a simple rendezvous server.
-No complex VPN setup required.
+No complex VPN setup required, works with your `ssh` command out of the box.

 ![mssh diagram](docs/mssh.png)